 Advanced Performance Synthetic Fibers

 Specialty fibers can improve a sock program, but they should be added for a clear reason.
-Buyers often pay a premium for branded yarn stories that do not materially improve sell-through, comfort, or wear life in the final product.
+Buyers often pay extra for branded yarn stories that do not materially improve sell-through, comfort, or wear life in the final product.

 Moisture Management Fibers